mpv-player/mpv/DOCS/man/lua.rst

 there too.
 Since it's added to the end, don't name scripts you want to import the same as Lua libraries because they will be overshadowed by them.

-mpv provides the built-in module ``mp``, which provides functions to send commands to the mpv core and to retrieve information about playback state, user settings, file information, and so on.
+mpv provides the built-in module ``mp``, which contains functions to send commands to the mpv core and to retrieve information about playback state, user settings, file information, and so on.